Alfresco/docs-alfresco/content-services/latest/admin/content-stores.md

 The default deleted content store is a file content store.

 When you create a file, a `.bin` file is stored in the default file content store and there is a reference on that `.bin` file in the database.
-When you delete the document, Alfresco Content Services updates the database.
-When you purge the deleted items, Alfresco Content Services destroys all references to that .bin file in database.
+When you delete the document, Content Services updates the database.
+When you purge the deleted items, Content Services destroys all references to that .bin file in database.
 When the scheduled job runs, it scans the database and the contentstore directory and moves everything that is not referenced in the database to the `<ALFRESCO_HOME>\alf_data\contentstore.deleted` directory.
 The content of the `contentstore.deleted` directory is not referenced anywhere.
 So, you can always delete the contents of this directory (normally just after a backup).